nais/doc/docs/persistence/redis.md

 When using business plans, a second node is always available with continuous replication, so it is able to start serving data immediately should the primary node fail.
 Business plans are backed up every 12 hours, keeping 3 days of backups available.

-Once added to the cluster, some additional fields are filled in by the platform and should be left alone unless you have a good reason:
+Once the resource is added to the cluster, some additional fields are filled in by the platform and should be left alone unless you have a good reason:

 | field                   |                                                                                                       |
 |-------------------------|-------------------------------------------------------------------------------------------------------|